tsujan/Kvantum/Kvantum/INSTALL.md

   2. The KDE color schemes should go to  `/usr/share/color-schemes/`.
   3. If a theme is installed both as root and as user, the latter installation will take priority.

-Please see "Theme-Making.pdf" for more information on theme installation paths and their priorities.
+Please see [Theme-Making](doc/Theme-Making.pdf) for more information on theme installation paths and their priorities.

 The default Qt5 installation adds several root themes, that can be selected by using *Kvantum Manager*.
 Their corresponding KDE color schemes are also installed.